MuhammadFarhanBinAhmad/Feedback_Study/README.md

 - the impact of feedback on game feel
 - how feedback can be applied in practice
 - when there is too much feedback

-[Add GIFs / clips of the prototype here]

 ---